mugdhachalla/ai-sales-coach/README.md

 If full RAG dependencies are unavailable in local/dev mode, the app automatically falls back to lightweight retrieval.

+## Architecture Notes

+This project uses an environment-aware architecture to balance performance and deployment reliability.

+In the local environment, PDF parsing is handled using `pdfplumber` for higher accuracy and better text extraction.

+In the deployed environment, `pypdf` is used as a lightweight alternative to ensure compatibility and stability on cloud platforms.

+This approach ensures that the system remains fully functional in production while retaining higher fidelity processing during development and testing.

 ---

 ## Application Flow